 If you notice that your Monstera is developing dark brown spots on its leaves, the most common cause of this is overwatering.
-We tend to go for a little and often approach towards watering and this is especially the case with Monsteras.
-They hate being sat in puddles of water so you need to ensure you have good drainage and do not give them too much water at once.
+We tend to go for a little and often approach towards watering with most of our houseplants, and this is especially the case with our Monsteras.
+They hate being sat in puddles of water, so you need to make sure that you have good drainage setup and don’t give them too much water at once.

-Overwatering can very quickly lead to root rot which is very harmful to your Monstera.
-Alongside browning leaves, it can also cause the plant to become unstable and not pick up any nutrients.
-If not caught quickly, this can mean your plant will not be able to survive.
+Overwatering can very quickly lead to root rot which is extremely harmful.
+Alongside browning leaves, root rot can also cause the plant to become unstable and have trouble picking up nutrients through its root structure.
+If it isn’t caught quickly, it can mean your plant will not be able to survive for very long.
 If you think you might have overwatered your Monstera it’s important to check the soil right away and change it out completely if necessary.

-Make sure to check the moisture in the soil before you water your Monstera.
+Make sure to check the moisture in the soil before you water.
 The easiest way to check this is by digging your finger into the top two centimetres of the soil to see how damp it is.
 We also recommend picking up your Monstera before and after watering.
-This should give you a feel for when your Monstera might need a little more water, simply by giving them a lift.
-However, we only recommend this if your Monstera is no bigger than 1/1.5 metre tall as they can get quite heavy quite quickly so be careful!
+This should give you a feel for when your Monstera might need a little more water, simply by giving them a lift and feeling the weight.
+However, we only recommend this if your Monstera is no bigger than 1/1.5 metre tall as they can get quite heavy quite quickly, so be careful!

 If you aren’t really sure about how to know if your Monstera needs watering, we recommend picking up a moisture meter.
 They are super affordable and tell you how much moisture is in the soil.

-If you notice that your Monstera is developing light brown spots or dry crispy edges on the leaves, then it may be that you are underwatering your plant.
+If you notice that your Monstera is developing light brown spots or dry crispy edges on the leaves, then it may be that you’re under-watering your plant.
 Although Monsteras don’t like sitting in water, they also don’t like their soil being too dry for longer periods of time.
 The easiest way to tell is again just by checking the moisture in the soil using a moisture meter and adjusting your watering schedule accordingly.